hydro-cloud/wp-post/README.md

 In addition, we have prepared a function to detect broken links of image files in Markdown and images not used in Markdown in the folder where Markdown is placed.

+>I'm sorry, but when I updated to version 0.1.0, I refactored the method name.
+Mainly, we received information that there was confusion during implementation because there was no "Async" suffix even though it was an "asynchronous method", so we fixed it.
+If you are using an earlier version, updating may cause compilation errors.

 # Installing
 ## Package manager